Ruben-MR/Quadrotor_3D_planning_control/README.md

-# Quadrotor 3D Planning and control
+# Quadrotor 3D Planning and Control
-Repository for the project on quadrotor 3D planning and control using an RRT* method as global path planner, minimum snap optimization for the conversion of the global path into a trajectory tracked by a nonlinear Model Predictive Controller for local obstacle avoidance.
+Repository for the project on quadrotor 3D planning and control using an RRT* method as a global path planner, minimum snap optimization for the conversion of the global path into a trajectory tracked by a nonlinear Model Predictive Controller for local obstacle avoidance.

 The present document describes the contents of the folders and the instructions on the usage of the different simulator files and functions